mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 We will measure that this has been taken into account if the players are able to see a view of the board.

+We will test that this feature is working by checking manually that what the Dungeon Master wants the player to see is visible on the player's device.
+We will test this feature's software is working by checking if information has been sent by the Dungeon Master's device and received by the player's device.
+If both tests work, the function will be deemed to be working.

 #### 4.3 Change Visability

 **How will we verify this specific requirement?**